 So far, only five states have 100% reporting (as of the early hours of Wednesday morning in America), with Minnesota, North Carolina, Oklahoma, Vermont and Virginia all the only states to fully release their results.
 Biden has won all of them, with the exception of Vermont, which is Bernie Sanders’ home state.
 Furthermore, Biden has been called the winner in Alabama (97% reporting), Arkansas (92%), Massachusetts (91%), Tennessee (98%) and Texas (98%).
 Bernie Sanders, meanwhile is winning California (37%reporting), Colorado (66%) and Utah (72%).
 Although Maine (81%) hasn’t been called, it appears that Biden will win it too, although he has a 0.8% lead on Sanders at the time of writing, and predicting one win over the other would be naive at this stage.

-With roughly a third of candidates at stake on Super Tuesday, Biden has stolen a march on the primary race.
+With roughly a third of delegates at stake on Super Tuesday, Biden has stolen a march on the primary race.
 California is still far from fully reported on and has the most delegates on offer, but there’s no question that Biden is the big winner on the day, with roughly 100 more pledged delegates to his name at this point.
 It is a dream scenario for the Biden campaign that seemed dead and buried less than a week ago.

 The democratic establishment’s mobilization against the Sanders campaign has worked, for now at least.
 Joe Biden is once again the favourite to win the nomination, but let’s not forget that there’s still plenty of voting to be done.
 As things stand, the delegate count standings are: